 The Tithe Barn has been in popular use as a Village Hall since then and has been kept in good condition over the last 50 years.
 The committee are keenly aware of burgeoning legislation with respect to public buildings, the need for inclusive access and the need to provide the standard of facilities expected by the community in the 21st century.
 When the Barn was converted the population of Bishop's Cleeve had risen form 704 in 1876 (when one William Taylor was the Constable) to 4000 in 1950.
 We are now serving a community of 10,000, larger than that of Tewkesbury, the borough town.

 Since then it has been the venue for numerous village clubs and societies and many many weddings and anniversaries.
 It has seen various arts, music, drama (the home of Cleeve Players for many years), and jazz events.
-The picture shows the current chair of trustees with his wife and friends, at a jazz event in the 1960s!
+The picture shows the current chair of trustees with his then girl friend and now wife and friends, at a jazz event in the 1960s!